paopaojr/js-linter/README.md

 # static-html-skeleton
-Skeleton project of static Javascript/HTML/SASS enforce with linter & performance aware.
+Skeleton project of static Javascript/HTML/SASS enforced with linters & performance aware.

 ### What included
 - ESlint for javscript